-Topics and series.
-This historical marker is listed in these topic lists: Animals • Settlements & Settlers.
-In addition, it is included in the Tennessee Historical Commission series list.
-A significant historical year for this entry is 1811.
+Topics.
+This historical marker is listed in these topic lists: Architecture • Industry & Commerce.
+A significant historical year for this entry is 1858.

 Location.
-35° 19.429′ N, 86° 21.178′ W. Marker is in Lynchburg, Tennessee, in Moore County.
-Marker is at the intersection of Lynchburg Highway (Tennessee Route 55) and Cobb Hollow Road, on the right when traveling south on Lynchburg Highway.
+35° 18.147′ N, 86° 21.911′ W. Marker is in Lynchburg, Tennessee, in Moore County.
+Marker is on Motlow Barn Road, 0.1 miles north of Nursing Home Road, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Lynchburg TN 37352, United States of America.
+Marker is at or near this postal address: 686 Motlow Barn Rd, Lynchburg TN 37352, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Pioneer Cemetery (approx. 0.3 miles away); The Jack Daniel Distillery (approx. 1.3 miles away); Lynchburg (approx. 1.4 miles away); Moore County Confederate Memorial (approx. 1.4 miles away); Moore County Courthouse (approx. 1.4 miles away); Moore County Veterans Memorial (approx. 1½ miles away); Moore County (approx. 1½ miles away); Miss Mary Bobo's Boarding House (approx. 1½ miles away).
 Touch for a list and map of all markers in Lynchburg.